Outline of human anatomy

 The following outline is provided as an overview of and topical guide to human anatomy:

-Human anatomy – scientific study of the morphology of the adult human.
+Human anatomy is the scientific study of the anatomy of the adult human.
 It is subdivided into gross anatomy and microscopic anatomy.
 Gross anatomy (also called topographical anatomy, regional anatomy, or anthropotomy) is the study of anatomical structures that can be seen by unaided vision.
 Microscopic anatomy is the study of minute anatomical structures assisted with microscopes, and includes histology (the study of the organization of tissues), and cytology (the study of cells).